davecharles/kafka_demo_docs/source/docs/001-Getting-Started.md

 name the software after the author Franz Kafka because it is "a system optimized for writing", and he liked Kafka's work.

-Due to its distributed design, Kafka allows large number of permanent or ad-hoc consumers and makes it highly available, resilient to node failures and able to support automatic recovery.
-These characteristics that make it ideal fit for communication and integration between components of large-scale data systems.
+Due to its distributed design, Kafka allows for a large number of permanent or ad-hoc consumers and makes it highly available, resilient to node failures and able to support automatic recovery.
+These characteristics make it an ideal fit for communication and integration between components of large-scale data systems.

 ## Prerequisites
 To complete our work we will need to:

-- Clone a git repository
+- Clone a git repository.
-- Run docker containers
+- Run docker containers.
-- Run some python programs we will write
+- Run some python programs that we will write.

 The following sections provide more details on these requirements.

+### Terminal
+For many of the commands described we will need to have a suitable terminal application.

 ### Git
 Git is a version control system (VCS).
 We need it to clone the